 In 2010, the Supreme Court held that effective counsel includes advising non-citizen clients on potential immigration consequences of pleading guilty to criminal charges.
 Padilla v.
 Kentucky, 559 U.S. 356, 374 (2010).
-The Supreme Court clarified that there was no "distinction between direct and collateral consequences" when defining the scope of what is required under the Fifth and Sixth Amendments, and that effective counsel required for criminal defendants must include advising on potential immigration consequences because deportation is "intimately related to the criminal process."
+The Supreme Court clarified that there was no "distinction between direct and collateral consequences" where deportation is concerned, and that effective counsel required for criminal defendants must include advising on potential immigration consequences because deportation is "intimately related to the criminal process."
 Id.
 The Illinois Constitution requires a similar right to effective counsel.
 People v.
 Correa, 108 IL2d 541, 553 (IL 1985) (holding that constitutionally deficient immigration advice renders a guilty plea involuntary).